anastasia-ragulskaya/FTIR_code/README.md

 ## Disclaimer

 This repository mainly serves as a public archive for the code used for the [FTIR practical](https://uni-tuebingen.de/securedl/sdl-eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpYXQiOjE2NzAyMTU0MTgsImV4cCI6MTY3MDMwNTQxNiwidXNlciI6MCwiZ3JvdXBzIjpbMCwtMV0sImZpbGUiOiJmaWxlYWRtaW5cL1VuaV9UdWViaW5nZW5cL0Zha3VsdGFldGVuXC9NYXRoZVBoeXNpa1wvSW5zdGl0dXRlXC9JQVBcL0ZvcnNjaHVuZ1wvWmhhbmdcL0ZUSVJfZW5nbGlzaF8yMDE4LnBkZiIsInBhZ2UiOjQzMzQ1fQ.TNpcm8kYLYcPkTrrntls6nanO_J0anspyI65YZYRqRs/FTIR_english_2018.pdf) and is not yet optimized for the use by other researchers.
 Future updates will improve the functionality and usability of the program.

+**If you do not want to do any programming, just download the "main.exe"**, if you would like to be able to optimize the program on your own in Python - work with the whole branch.

 ## Main dependencies